Information about pregnancy options for health professionals

 A termination of pregnancy on a person who is more than 22 weeks pregnant must, except in an emergency, be performed in certain public hospitals or approved facilities.

-What happens if a health practitioner has a conscientious objection to abortion?
+What happens if a registered health practitioner has a conscientious objection to termination of pregnancy?

-• give information to the woman on how to locate or contact a medical practitioner whom they believe does not have a conscientious objection or
+• give information to the woman on how to locate or contact a prescribed health practitioner whom they believe does not have a conscientious objection to the performance of the termination or

-• transfer the woman’s care to another registered health practitioner, or health service provider, who can provide the requested service.
+• transfer the woman’s care to another prescribed health practitioner, or health service provider, who can provide the requested service and does not have a conscientious objection to the performance of the termination.

-The requirement to provide information may be met by directing a woman to the Pregnancy Choices Helpline on 1800 008 463 or the Pregnancy Choices website, which provides information on abortion providers, as well as general information and support services for reproductive and sexual health.
+The requirement to provide information may be met by directing a woman to the Pregnancy Choices Helpline on 1800 008 463 or the Pregnancy Choices website, which provides information on termination of pregnancy providers, as well as general information and support services for reproductive and sexual health.

-Do women have to attend counselling before having an abortion?
+Do women have to attend counselling before having a termination of pregnancy?

 For terminations of pregnancy after 22 weeks, the specialist medical practitioner must provide information to the woman about access to counselling, including publicly funded counselling.
 This requirement does not apply in an emergency.

-What information is available to women who are considering an abortion?
+What information is available to women who are considering a termination?

 For more information, women can: